CMYanko/demo-iq-server/README.md

 ```
 $ docker build --rm=true --tag=CMYanko/demo-iq-server .
 ```
 For PoC's and or custom config'd demo environments you'll likely want your own tag and publish to a private repo.
 Making modification to the [config.yml](https://github.com/CMYanko/demo-iq-server/blob/master/config.yml) before the build will get them copied into you custome container.
-Usefule for setting up proxy servers, email notifications or integrating with JIRA.
+Useful for setting up proxy servers, email notifications or integrating with JIRA.
+See [Changing IQ Server Configuration] below.

 ## Notes